dfjdejulio/cubicfusion-broadwayapi/README.md

 About
 -----

-Simple way to extract / export your Broadway channel playlist and current EPG using PHP.
+Simple way to extract / export your PCTV Broadway HD-S2 channel playlist and current EPG using PHP.
 These can be reused in OpenELEC/ XBMC / Kodi in combination with the IPTV Simple Client

 Usage